 Though unconfirmed, the three copies that exist of the Last Supper are thought to have been painted by Leonardo da Vinci’s assistants.
 The one by Giampietrino resides in the Royal Academy of Arts in London, and was the main guide for the restoration of the original painting.
 The others were replicated by Andrea Solari and Cesare da Sesto.
 Their versions are in the Leonardo da Vinci Museum in Belgium and the Church of Saint Ambrogio in Switzerland, respectfully.

 It’s no wonder that there are a plethora of books, theses, and lectures dedicated to this one painting.
 There’s just so much to cover!
 Thankfully, we have our experts to guide you to what’s most important and what’s most interesting - in person and online!
-Laura Benitti and Giacomo Zavatteri are our top scholarly guides on stunning The Last Supper masterpiece, and we couldn’t have written this post without them!
-If you enjoyed reading our blog post, you’ll definitely enjoy what they have to offer in person and online.
+Laura Benitti and Giacomo Zavatteri are our top scholarly guides on stunning The Last Supper masterpiece, and we couldn’t have written this post without them.